Meptt/Meptt/README.md

 - 👋 Hi, I’m @Meptt
 - 👀 I’m interested in Programming and Cybersecurity
-- 🌱 I’m currently learning C++ and CyberOPS
+- 🌱 I’m currently learning CyberOPS and improved Python skills
 <!-- - 💞️ I’m looking to collaborate on ... -->
 - 📫 How to reach me: Dunno :)